Dry Keratoconjunctivitis

 JAK inhibitors:

-Steroids (prednisolone, etc.) carry risks of cataract (posterior subcapsular cataract), increased intraocular pressure, and glaucoma with long-term use, so regular ophthalmologic examinations are necessary.
-Some biologic agents such as anti-TNF-α antibodies have rarely been reported to cause paradoxical uveitis.
+Steroids (such as prednisolone) carry risks of cataracts (posterior subcapsular cataracts), increased intraocular pressure, and glaucoma with long-term use, so regular ophthalmologic examinations are necessary.
+Paradoxical development of uveitis has been rarely reported with some biologic agents such as anti-TNF-α antibodies.
 Hydroxychloroquine (HCQ) can cause retinal toxicity (hydroxychloroquine retinopathy) when exceeding a certain dose, so annual ophthalmologic monitoring is recommended.

-The onset of RA involves a combination of genetic predisposition (HLA-DR4/DR1, etc.) and environmental factors (smoking, protein citrullination by periodontal pathogens, etc.).
-Autoantibodies against citrullinated proteins (anti-CCP antibodies) are produced and deposited as immune complexes in the joints.
+The onset of RA involves a combination of genetic predisposition (e.g., HLA-DR4/DR1) and environmental factors (e.g., smoking, protein citrullination by periodontal pathogens).
+Autoantibodies against citrullinated proteins (anti-CCP antibodies) are produced and deposited in the joints as immune complexes.

-Ocular manifestations are local expressions of systemic vasculitis and immune reactions in RA 3).
+Ocular lesions are a local manifestation of systemic vasculitis and immune reactions in RA 3).

 Mechanism of scleritis: